mongodb/docs/source/includes/fact-upgrade-sharded-cluster-prereq.rst

 index is a ``{v:0}`` index, chunk splits can fail due to known issues with the ``{v:0}`` format. ``{v:0}`` indexes are present on clusters created with MongoDB 2.0 or earlier.

+The duration of the metadata upgrade depends on the network latency between the node performing the upgrade and the three config servers.
+Ensure low latency between the upgrade process and the config servers.